Gravitational-wave Merger Forecasting: Scenarios for the early detection and localization of compact-binary mergers with ground based observatories: Detection and Localization Capabilities

-Through the simulations described in Section \ref{sec:sims} we obtain the search sensitivity, expected rate of detections, and sky localization capabilities as a function of time before merger.
-These are shown in Figs.~\ref{fig:design},~\ref{fig:aplus}, and~\ref{fig:voyager} for the ``Design'', ``A+'', and ``Voyager'' era networks, respectively.
-For each era, we compare the reduced ``HLV'' detector network to the full network appropriate for that era.
-Note that the times shown in the horizontal axes do \emph{not} include the latency of the analysis, which we expect to vary over the years as technical improvements are made.

-We find that the PyCBC Live low-latency search is already comparable to the idealized search, though some improvement may be possible for network configurations with a large number of detectors, whereas for three-detector configurations PyCBC Live already outperforms our simplified analysis when operating at false alarm rate of 1 per year.
-We can expect further improvements in pre-merger analyses to be made, but it is already clear that existing searches will be fully capable of meeting our predictions throughout the decade, assuming detector noise quality is comparable to previous observation runs.

 For $1.4-1.4 \msun$ BNS mergers and a merger rate density of $\sim1000 ~\mathrm{Gpc}^{-3}\mathrm{yr}^{-1}$~\citep{LIGOScientific:2018mvr,Abbott:2020uma}, we expect to detect one source per year with a $90\%$ credible sky localization area $<$ 100 deg$^2$ at $18$, $54$, or $195$~s before merger for the ``Design'', ``A+'', and ``Voyager'' full networks, respectively.
-However, note that the warning time and observation rate depend highly on the follow-up strategy.
-For example, for facilities which are able to target $50\%$ credible regions, the warning time is increased to $34$, $104$, and $335$~s, respectively, or alternatively at the same warning times, we can expect $\sim 4-6$ sources per year instead of one, which more than doubles the expected number of observed counterparts.
+We note that detailed studies will be needed to determine the optimal follow-up strategy for specific observatories, however, we can explore some of the generic choices.
+Assuming a fixed observation sky area, facilities that would be willing to observe a higher rate of sources, and accept that the true source location may be outside the observed region a fraction of the time, will observe significantly more counterparts.
+For example, if an observatory targets every $50\%$ credible region with area less than 100 deg$^2$ the warning time is either increased to $34$, $104$, and $335$~s, respectively, or alternatively at the same warning times discussed earlier, we can expect $\sim 4-6$ observation opportunities per year instead of one.
+This more than doubles the expected number of observed counterparts given that half the time the true source location will be outside the observed region.
 Similarly, for ``A+'', and ``Voyager'', we find a single source per year will be localized $9$ and $43$~s before merger, respectively, with a $90\%$ credible sky area $<10~\mathrm{deg}^2$.
 For the $50\%$ credible region, we can increase the candidate rate to $\sim 6-8$ or increase the warning to $26$ and $115$~s, respectively.